marmold/packer-plugin-wim/README.md

 To build the plugin you need a gcc compiler. go runtime +1.17 and wimlib files.

 To be able to build the plugin on Windows, install GCC compiler, for example  https://jmeubank.github.io/tdm-gcc/download/.
 For Go, follow official instructions.
 Download wimlib from https://wimlib.net/downloads.
-Extract libwim.lib and wimlib.h from archive to .\lib\devel directory.
+Extract libwim.lib and wimlib.h from archive to .\lib\devel directory as this directory is linked in cgo.
 Run `go build -x ./main.go`.
 For additional important information check below.

 ## Important notes